-- eIDAS solutions for citizens (pdf)
+- eIDAS solutions for citizens (.pdf)

-- eIDAS solutions for SMEs (pdf)
+- eIDAS solutions for SMEs (.pdf)

-- eIDAS checklist for businesses (pdf)
+- eIDAS checklist for businesses (.pdf)

-With eIDAS, the EU has managed to lay down the right foundations and a predictable legal framework for people, companies and public administrations to safely access services and carry out transactions online in just "one click".
+With eIDAS, the EU has managed to lay down the right foundations and a clear legal framework for people, companies and public administrations to safely access services and carry out transactions online in just "one click".
 Indeed, rolling out eIDAS means higher security and more convenience for any online activity such submitting tax declarations, enrolling in a foreign university, remotely opening a bank account, setting up a business in another Member State, authenticating for internet payments, bidding to on line call for tender, and more.